arthurdamm/simple_shell/README.md

 * Function returns with the specified exit status.

 ### Features
-The shell handles command line input, including arguements, without the use of most standard library functions such as `printf` or `getline`.
+The shell handles command line input, including arguements, without the use of most standard library functions such as `printf`, `strtok`, or `getline`.
 In addition to running executables in the PATH, the following features are currently implemented.

 |  Builtin Commands  |    Functionality                            |
 | ------------------ | ------------------------------------------- |